TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingFunctional.rst

 of class properties.
 Most of them are designed to be overwritten by single test cases, they tell :php:`setUp()` what to do.
 For instance, there is a property to specify which extensions should be active for the given scenario.
-Everyone looking or creating functional tests should have a look at these properties: The are well documented and contain examples how to use.
+Everyone looking or creating functional tests should have a look at these properties: They are well documented and contain examples how to use.
 These properties are the key to instruct `typo3/testing-framework` what to do.